On the discontinuity of the quantum Fisher information for quantum statistical models with parameter dependent rank: Introduction

 Let $\rho_{\theta}$ denote a quantum statistical model with parameter space $\Theta$.
 Suppose that $\bar \theta$ is the true value of the parameter and that, in any open neighbourhood $N_{\bar \theta}$ of $\bar \theta$, there exists $\theta'$ such that $\text{rank}(\rho_{\theta'})\neq \text{rank}(\rho_{\bar \theta})$.
 The typical situation is when the rank changes at an isolated point $\bar \theta$ of $\Theta$, but more general situations may also be envisioned.
 This apparently harmless circumstance causes new theoretical challenges in determining the best performance of any quantum estimation strategy.
 Nonetheless, it is a situation of physical interest that might naturally arise when estimating noise parameters, e.g. in the estimation of momentum diffusion induced by collapse models under continuous monitoring of the environment~\cite{Genoni2016a}.
 We will show that this scenario also applies to an instance of frequency estimation with open quantum systems~\cite{Haase2018}.

 The consequences of allowing the rank to vary with $\theta$ can be severe, both from a geometrical and a statistical perspective.
 From the geometrical point of view, it is known that the Fisher information metric may develop discontinuities~\cite{Safranek2017a} and suitable regularization techniques have been proposed for specific classes of states~\cite{Safranek2019,serafini2017quantum}.
 On the other hand, the question of how such discontinuities affect the statistical estimation problem at hand is currently open~\cite{Safranek2017a}.
 In the following, we are going to argue that the standard theory based on the Cram\'er-Rao bound breaks down at such points of the parameter space where the rank of $\rho_\theta$ changes.
-In fact, such a failure of the standard theory is not specific to \emph{quantum} statistical models, but is actually present already at the \emph{classical} level~\cite{cramer1946mathematical,Bar-Shalom2014,Lu2017b}
+In fact, such a failure of the standard theory is not specific to \emph{quantum} statistical models, but is actually present already at the \emph{classical} level~\cite{cramer1946mathematical}; a generalized classical CRB for this scenario has been recently derived~\cite{Bar-Shalom2014,Lu2017b}.